emmahewson/mp3-swimmon/README.md

 ****
+### Changes to Design

+DETAILS HERE

+****
 ## Features

-As well as the features listed in the planned features above this section breaks down the smaller features and the functionality of the site.
+Details of all features on the finished site, expanding on the broader features listed above, including content, functionality & security.

 ### All Sections/Pages